 All assessors and moderators must first and foremost be qualified as such.
-To become a qualified assessor or moderator the candidate must first be trained.
+To become a qualified assessor or moderator the candidate must first be trained as a facilitator (or trainer).
 Following training the candidate must produce a portfolio of evidence and must be assessed as competent.

 The registration of subject matter experts assessors and moderators forms one part of the quality assurance process designed to ensure the credibility of the assessment and moderation systems.